-Buddy's rep additionally told People that the celebrity chef "rushed back to New Jersey" to be with his mom after her health, unfortunately, took a turn for the worse.
-"Mary’s condition had been steadily worsening these past months, so it was not sudden but still extremely heartbreaking for the family," the rep said.
+Buddy's rep told People that the celebrity chef "rushed back to New Jersey" to be with his mom after her health took a turn for the worse.
+"Mary’s condition had been steadily worsening these past months, so it was not sudden but still extremely heartbreaking for the family," the spokesperson said in June 2017.
 "After eight years of fighting her battle with ALS, the family is relieved she is no longer suffering.
 Buddy and his sisters are absolutely crushed right now."

-Following Mary's death, Buddy announced all of his Carlo's Bakery locations would close for one day on Tuesday, June 27 to pay tribute to his late mom.
+Following Mary's death, Buddy announced all of his Carlo's Bakery locations would close for one day to pay tribute to his late mom.
 "In observance of the mourning of the passing of Mary Valastro, Carlo's Bakery will be closed Tuesday, June 27, 2017.
 Thank you in advance for your understanding.
-Normal business activities will resume Wednesday, June 28, 2017," a message posted to the Carlo's Bakery Instagram account read over the summer.
+Normal business activities will resume Wednesday, June 28, 2017," a message posted to the Carlo's Bakery Instagram account read.

 Prior to her passing, Mary had been a frequent guest-star on her son's popular reality show, Cake Boss, over the years.
 The series premiered on TLC back in April 2009 and featured Buddy, his four sisters, and their extended family members as they ran Hoboken, NJ's Carlo's Bake Shop.
 Buddy candidly opened up about his mother's disease in a 2014 interview.
 "The worst part about ALS is that one day you’re able to brush your teeth, then you’ll never be able to brush your teeth again.
 One day you’re able to walk — you’re never going to walk again," he told People.